Space Center Houston: Independence Plaza

 Space Center Houston is the home of the Independence Plaza exhibit complex.
-This attraction contains the world's only Space Shuttle replica, where it stands mounted on one of the two original shuttle carrier aircraft.
+This attraction contains the world's only high-fidelity Space Shuttle replica, where it stands mounted on one of the two original shuttle carrier aircraft.
 Independence Plaza is the only place where the public can enter both vehicles.
 The Space Shuttle replica Independence, formerly known as Explorer, was previously located at Kennedy Space Center Visitor Complex, but was moved to make way for a new permanent attraction hall for Space Shuttle Atlantis.
 Independence is now displayed atop the retired Shuttle Carrier Aircraft, NASA 905.
 On August 14, 2014, a heavy lift called The Rise of Independence was completed to place Independence on top of NASA 905.
 The plane was transported to Space Center Houston from Ellington Airport on April 30, 2014.

 Space Center Houston was briefly considered as a home for one of the retired Space Shuttle orbiters, but the Kennedy Space Center Visitor Complex, Intrepid Sea, Air and Space Museum, and California Science Center were instead selected.
 A NASA report showing the final scoring showed Space Center Houston finished 10th among 13 museums competing for the three orbiters (not already committed to the Smithsonian Air and Space Museum).

+A Falcon 9 Full Thrust booster B1035 is displayed near Independece Plaza since March 2020.
+The booster was used twice in ISS cargo missions CRS-11 and CRS-13 by NASA before retirement.